RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 * pf4.annual_percentage_price_difference-pf5.annual_percentage_price_difference AS annual_percentage_price_growth_difference
 * pf4.annual_percentage_gdp_difference

 This completes the query to answer question 5.
-The result is a summary of the percentage changes in salaries, food prices and GDP between years, as well as the differences in percentage increases (changes in growth or decline rates) between years.
+The result is a summary of the percentage changes in salaries, food prices and GDP between years, as well as the percentage differences in growth (or decline) rate in salaries and prices between years.

 ## RESULTS
 ### QUESTION 1
 Have salaries in all sectors been increasing over the years, or have they been declining in some?

 According to the available data, there are only four sectors in which salaries have been increasing continuously:
-* Doprava a skladov·nÌ (Transportation and Warehousing)
+* Transportation and Warehousing
-* OstatnÌ Ëinnosti (Other activities)
+* Other activities
-* ZdravotnÌ a soci·lnÌ pÈËe (Health and social work activities)
+* Health and social work activities
-* Zpracovatelsk˝ pr˘mysl (Manufacturing industries)
+* Manufacturing industries

 In the vast majority of the industries we analyzed, declines of different levels have been observed.
 These were mostly sudden, short-term declines (especially in year 2013), after which salaries started to rise again:
-* AdministrativnÌ a podp˘rnÈ Ëinnosti (Administrative and support activities)
+* Administrative and support activities
-* »innosti v oblasti nemovitostÌ (Real estate activities)
+* Real estate activities
-* InformaËnÌ a komunikaËnÌ Ëinnosti	 (Information and communication activities (IT))
+* Information and communication activities (IT)
-* PenÏûnictvÌ a pojiöùovnictvÌ	(Financial and insurance activities)
+* Financial and insurance activities
-* ProfesnÌ, vÏdeckÈ a technickÈ Ëinnosti (Professional, scientific and technical activities)
+* Professional, scientific and technical activities
-* TÏûba a dob˝v·nÌ (Mining and quarrying)
+* Mining and quarrying
-* Ubytov·nÌ, stravov·nÌ a pohostinstvÌ (Accommodation, catering and food service activities)
+* Accommodation, catering and food service activities
-* Velkoobchod a maloobchod; opravy a ˙drûba motorov˝ch vozidel  (Wholesale and retail trade; repair and maintenance of motor vehicles)
+* Wholesale and retail trade; repair and maintenance of motor vehicles
-* V˝roba a rozvod elekt¯iny, plynu, tepla a klimatiz. vzduchu (Production and distribution of electricity, gas, heat and air conditioning)
+* Production and distribution of electricity, gas, heat and air conditioning
-* Z·sobov·nÌ vodou; Ëinnosti souvisejÌcÌ s odpady a sanacemi (Water supply; waste management and sanitation activities)
+* Water supply; waste management and sanitation activities

-We also observed several sectors where, among other things, a gradual decline in increase and following decline in salaries can be observed at the end of the period for which data are available; therefore, this may not be just a simple drop, but there may be a long term decline in salaries in future years:
+We also observed several sectors where, among other things, a gradual decline in increase and following decline in salaries can be observed at the end of the period for which data is available; therefore, this may not be just a simple drop, but there may be a long term decline in salaries in future years:
-* KulturnÌ, z·bavnÌ a rekreaËnÌ Ëinnosti (Culture, entertainment and recreation activities)
+* Culture, entertainment and recreation activities
-* stavebnictvÌ (Construction activities)
+* Construction industry
-* Ve¯ejn· spr·va a obrana; povinnÈ soci·lnÌ zabezpeËenÌ (Public administration and defence; mandatory social security)
+* Public administration and defence; mandatory social security
-* VzdÏl·v·nÌ (Education)
+* Education
-* ZemÏdÏlstvÌ, lesnictvÌ, ryb·¯stvÌ (Agriculture, forestry, fishing)
+* Agriculture, forestry, fishing

+Note: the names of individual sectors in the database used by us were originally in the Czech language and have therefore been freely translated.

 ### QUESTION 2
 How many liters of milk and kilograms of bread can be bought in the first and last comparable periods in the available data on prices and salaries?